 Another reason I have seen spouses spoof numbers other than creating fake evidence is to evade a blocked number.
 One spouse, for whatever reason, may have blocked their spouse's number from their phone.
 A tech-savvy spouse decides this isn't a problem because they will use an app to spoof someone else's number that isn't blocked.

-This can be problematic if you are trying to show that your spouse is harassing you by making repeated phone calls.
-This is because all the numbers that you are being called from are different.
+This can be problematic if you show that your spouse is harassing you by making repeated phone calls.
+This is because all the numbers you are being called from are different.
 However, this can be overcome by getting an app to record those phone calls so you can prove that it is your spouse calling you.

 Fake Calls to 911 & Swatting